 It is also important to note that the major you choose may impact the type of internships and post-graduate experiences for which you are eligible in the U.S.

 ...work in my home country or abroad after I graduate from F&MWhile many international F1 students/recent graduates may stay and work in the U.S. for a period of time, the majority of F1 students/recent graduates do return to their home countries to work.OSPGD advisers can help you identify opportunities and prepare your resume and any other employment application documents, such as cover letters.
 We suggest utilizing GoinGlobal to identify opportunities in your home country and to learn about the preferred resume format used in your country.
 We advise all students --domestic and international-- to contact and network with family and friends to learn about potential opportunities.
 Connecting to the larger F&M alumni community through LinkedIn is also a great step and joining LinkedIn groups, such as the F&M International Student and Alumni Group can also be beneficial.LinkedIn can be used to search for jobs worldwide, as are the multiple job boards listed in this article.
+Additionally, this article details several countries' employment needs and visa processes.
 Depending on your field of interest, you can search for companies and/or positions using industry-specific websites.
 Some international F1 students/recent graduates pursue opportunities at multinational corporations which may allow them to travel or work in variety of countries.
 The Forbes Global 2000 lists the largest publicly traded countries in the world.
 Idealist and Devex contain information on international non-profit organizations.

 ...work in the U.S. after I graduate from F&MAs an international F1 student, your visa allows for one year of full-time work authorization in your major field of study, called Occupational Practical Training (OPT).
 Specific steps for OPT application can be found on the International Student Services website.
 STEM majors are eligible to work beyond 12 months via an OPT extension program.
 Details and instructions can be found here.